 1—Christmas in Portland at Pioneer Courthouse Square and Downtown

-After Thanksgiving, the holiday season in Portland is kicked off with the lighting of a 75-foot Douglas fir tree.
+After Thanksgiving, the holiday season in Portland is traditionally kicked off with the lighting of a 75-foot Douglas fir tree.
 Surrounding the square are shops and stores such as Nordstrom, Macy’s and the Pioneer Place Mall.
-All decorate for the season and entice shoppers inside for a bit of tax-free shopping.
+All usually decorate for the season and entice shoppers inside for a bit of tax-free shopping.

-There are performances by school children and dance groups throughout the season.
-One spectacular event is The Annual Tuba Christmas Concert held Dec.
-14, 2019 from 1:30 p.m. to 3:00 p.m. bringing the square to life with the sound of 300 tubas performing a medley of seasonal songs in unison.
+There are usually performances by school children and dance groups throughout the season.
+One spectacular event has been The Annual Tuba Christmas Concert bringing the square to life with the sound of 300 tubas performing a medley of seasonal songs in unison.
 (Free)

 2—Christmas in Portland on the Rivers with the Christmas Ships

 The ships, all skippered by volunteers, ply the waters while families wait patiently in the dark and applause breaks out when the Christmas Ships round a bend or float under a bridge to come into sight.
 Light displays move, music plays, and the ships bring holiday magic to the rivers.

 Schedule, details, and weather information impacting the sailings can be found on the Christmas Ships website.
 (Free)